 A retired primary school headteacher and long-standing active member of Amnesty International, Stash completed an MA in history at the University of Southampton which, he says, revealed the difference one individual person can make in people’s lives.
 He is an SWVG visitor and outreach coordinator.

 A former architect, town planner and planning inspector, Sue became an SWVG visitor in 2010, and sits on our fundraising and training groups.
 She is amazed by the courage of our asylum seekers, often in very difficult circumstances.

 Retired chartered accountant with extensive experience of running small companies, Andrew joined SWVG in 2008.
 He chairs our fundraising group and is a member of our Money Allocation and Legal Justice groups.

-A German national, Claudia is a former teacher who works in our visitors’ team, and leads on organising trips and events.
+A German national, Claudia is a former teacher who is one of the SWVG coordinators as well as taking a lead on organising trips and events.
 She says she finds aspects of her role challenging, but very rewarding when you see an asylum seeker you support settle into a new life here.